Special Gift Offer

 Most Long-Lasting

-Our next pick also functions with a precise bump feed feature.
-You can easily put the head over your trimmer and simply tap it on the ground for nice maintenance of the garden.
-This will not only help you keep a check on the quantity of string line being used but also make it easier to replace with just one tap of the cap on top!
+This pick also functions with a precise bump-feed feature.
+You can easily put the head over your trimmer and simply tap it on the ground for regular maintenance in the garden.
+This will help keep a check on the quantity of string line being used and also make it easier to replace with just one tap of the cap on top.

 We also loved the aerodynamic string line that comes with the head.
-It is stiff and works perfectly on every corner without tangling or malfunctioning.
-You can further replace these strings with a line as thick as 0.095 inches and get the perfect length of grass you want.
+It's stiff and works perfectly on every corner without tangling or malfunctioning.
+You can replace these strings with a line as thick as 0.095 inches and trim your lawn to a perfect length.

 Pros